Unpaid time off

 |If you are:||Then your probationary/trial service period will be:|

-|Classified non-union||Extended by one workday for each work shift of leave without pay|
+|Classified non-union||Extended by one workday for each work shift of unpaid time off|

-|Contract classified||Impacted as stated in your collective bargaining agreement|
+|Contract covered||Impacted as stated in your collective bargaining agreement|

 Contact Transportation Services to discuss discontinuing parking deductions from your paycheck while on an extended time off.

 APS 43.15 Leave Policy for Classified Non-Union Staff

 APS 45.2 Leave Use and Compensation for Classified and Professional Staff During Suspended Operations and During Inclement Weather

 APS 45.4 Leave Related to Active Military Duty

 Temporary unpaid time off policy due to the 2019 novel coronavirus outbreak (COVID-19)